Abduction box office: Taylor Lautner thriller flops – but it could have been far worse

 At no. 5, the action/thriller Killer Elite, starring Jason Statham and Robert De Niro, opened with $3.5 million and may reach $10 million by Sunday evening.
 I’m willing to bet that Abduction will remain ahead of Killer Elite for the weekend; we’ll find out if I’m right on Sunday morning, when weekend estimates are released.

-Taylor Lautner’s solo starring debut, Abduction, collected around $4 million at no. 4.
+Taylor Lautner’s solo starring debut, Abduction, collected around $4 million on Friday.
 Despite the mostly horrible reviews and the fact that Lautner is an as-yet unproven leading man, the John Singleton-directed thriller is expected to reach at least $11 million by Sunday evening.
 If estimates are correct, that’s more than what the widely acclaimed Drive earned last weekend in spite of the presence of Ryan Gosling and Carey Mulligan.

 Thanks to The Lion King 3D, the top ten movies on the North American box office chart were up an impressive 33 percent compared to the previous weekend.
 That’s the largest increase since the up 72 percent registered when Harry Potter and the Deathly Hallows: Part 2 came out on the July 15–17 weekend, and the fourth highest weekend-to-weekend increase so far in 2011.

-Though it performed much better than expected when early, rough box office estimates came out on Friday evening, The Lion King failed to reach the $35 million some had been expecting by Saturday.
-Even so, Disney’s animated blockbuster took in $30.15 million at 2,330 locations, averaging a remarkable – for a rerelease – $12,941 per theater.
+Though it performed far better than expected when early, rough box office estimates came out on Friday evening, The Lion King failed to reach the $35 million some had been expecting by Saturday.
+Disney’s animated blockbuster took in $30.2 million at 2,330 locations, averaging a remarkable – for a rerelease – $12,941 per theater.

-For the time being, James Cameron’s 1997 Oscar-winning romantic melodrama Titanic is the next major 2D-to-3D “old” movie conversion to hit North American screens.
+Looks like James Cameron’s Oscar-winning 1997 romantic melodrama Titanic is the next major 2D-to-3D “old” movie conversion to hit North American screens.
 Those wishing to check out a three-dimensional version of the killer iceberg can do so in early April 2012.
-However, to the best of my knowledge the Leonardo DiCaprio-Kate Winslet romance will remain one-dimensional.
+However, to the best of our knowledge the Leonardo DiCaprio-Kate Winslet liaison will remain one-dimensional.

-By Sunday evening, The Lion King will also have surpassed two Best Picture Oscar winners: Francis Ford Coppola’s The Godfather – that’s the little 1972 movie starring Marlon Brando, Al Pacino, James Caan, and Diane Keaton – and another 1994 release, the Robert Zemeckis-directed Tom Hanks vehicle Forrest Gump.
+By Sunday evening, The Lion King will also have surpassed two Best Picture Oscar winners: Francis Ford Coppola’s The Godfather (1972), starring Marlon Brando, Al Pacino, James Caan, and Diane Keaton, and another 1994 release, the Robert Zemeckis-directed Tom Hanks vehicle Forrest Gump.

 Don’t be too surprised if by the end of its 2011 run, The Lion King finishes up ahead of fellow Disney animated feature Fantasia, George Lucas’ first Star Wars, and the Dustin Hoffman-Anne Bancroft-Katharine Ross 1967 blockbuster The Graduate, which earned director Mike Nichols an Academy Award.